MasterChenb0x/blackjack-trainer/README.md

 ###### This is not designed for use at a Vegas table, but rather to prepare your mind before going to a table.

+### 05/02/2019 - Sub
+Seperated all of the working code into corresponding files (basic card features into card_functions and basic blackjack features into blk_jak_functions).
+The game_over function sits in the main file, due to it needing to run a function from card_functions, yet referencing blackjack terms (busting).
+Moving the functions required turning them all into pass throughs, and some may pass through more than needed.
+Removed some of the testing prints.
+In it's current state, you can go through 1, 2, or 6 decks, with busting causing you to restart all over.

 ### 04/26/2019 - Sub
 Backed up all of the python2 code into a corresponding folder.
 Created Python3 version of a majority of the code, currently all in the file test.py.